SteveLasker/RegistryArtifactTypes/README.md

 - If registries support all sorts of artifacts (multiple dozens of types) how do tools and users reason over them?
 - How would duffle search know to only list CNABs, Helm search list charts, Docker only list actual docker images and ARM or Cloud Formation tooling only list their templates?
 - How does a registry listing (like docker hub) list the various artifacts, showing them as the types they are?
+- Can a registry show an icon and/or a short text identifier?
 - How do registry listings know what actions to put on an artifact?
 (Run an image, deploy a Chart, install a foo2)?
 - How do vulnerability scanners know what they’re pulling, so they know how to scan them?
 - How do different teams, who work on independent components of a swath of services, push their independent components to the registry?